Can you live a long life with sleep apnea?

 Alternative Sleep Apnea Treatments: Beyond CPAP

 While CPAP is the most common treatment, it's not the only option for managing sleep apnea.
-For those who cannot tolerate CPAP, alternative treatments are available.
-These include Bi-level Positive Airway Pressure (BiPAP) and Adaptive Servo-Ventilation (ASV).
+Alternative therapies are available for those who cannot tolerate CPAP.
+These include Bi-level Positive Airway Pressure (BiPAP) and Adaptive servo ventilation (ASV).

-BiPAP provides two levels of air pressure, making it easier for some people to exhale.
-ASV, on the other hand, adjusts the air pressure in real-time based on your breathing patterns.
-Both of these options can be effective for managing sleep apnea, particularly in individuals with certain co-existing conditions.
+BiPAP provides two air pressure levels, making exhaling easier for some people.
+However, ASV adjusts the air pressure in real time based on your breathing patterns.
+Both options can effectively manage sleep apnea, particularly in individuals with certain co-existing conditions.

 In addition to these therapies, some people may benefit from: